 Justin continues to utilize wealth of experience to benefit District 1 constituents and Santa Fe County as a whole.
 Justin stated, “Moving forward is about progress.
 It is time to look to a brighter future and start to make it happen.
 OUR County OUR Future.”
 Justin is proud and honored to represent the Santa Fe County District 1.

-• Citizen At-Large BDD Board Member – March 2016
+- Citizen At-Large Alternate BDD Board Member – 2024

 Peter Ives